Social Innovation Drives Lasting Change

 - Milestone challenges: Challenges and funding opportunities awarding additional financial capital exclusive to Social Innovation alumni.
 This includes financial incentives for alumni collaboration and innovation within our pillars of education, income and health.

 In its first year, the Alumni Program hosted an inaugural networking session and launched the Level Up Professional Development series, bringing in experts to discuss topics chosen by our alumni, including fundraising, finances and marketing.
-In April 2025, in partnership with Draper Richards Kaplan Foundation, we will host our first Social Innovation Summit for alumni of our social innovation programs to celebrate our successes and look to the future.
+In April 2025, in partnership with Draper Richards Kaplan Foundation, we hosted our first Social Innovation Summit for alumni of our social innovation programs to celebrate our successes and look to the future.

 Innovation Challenges